Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/front_section.md

 ### Rudder Trim Switch

-Used to apply rudder trim adjustment when pressed to the respective side, left or right.
+A three position switch with automatic return to center (5), used to apply rudder trim adjustment when pressed to the respective side, left or right.

 ## Throttles